-Office of the Dean for First-Year Students
+Office of the Dean of First-Year Students

-Lycoming College believes a student's first year needs structure and support.
+Lycoming College believes that providing ongoing support for all new students as they transition from high school to college is an essential component to becoming successful Warriors.
 This office serves as a focal point for the first-year student and his or her family.